 A shot from a Sony A7R II, clearly showing a hefty build up of dust

-Professional sensor cleaning is just one of the services we offer at our London workshop, and although we don’t actively discourage photographers from cleaning their own sensors, we do see a lot of cameras that have suffered from less than perfect DIY efforts.
+Professional sensor cleaning is just one of the services we offer at our London workshop (and Manchester and Leeds service counters), and although we don’t actively discourage photographers from cleaning their own sensors, we do see a lot of cameras that have suffered from less than perfect DIY efforts.
 And replacement sensors don’t come cheap.

 An actual repair that arrived in our workshop recently | Canon EOS 5D with a clearly scratched sensor

 We’re not trying to scare anyone off here, but we offer a professional sensor cleaning service that in many cases can be turned around in less than a day.
 Our team of technicians have had many years experience and can guarantee a thorough result.

 If you are going to try and clean your sensor at home, please bear in mind the following precautions.

 Under NO circumstances should you use compressed air on the sensor.
 It’s perfect for blowing dust off the exterior of your camera and lenses (although be careful near the glass), but pointing it near a sensor is asking for trouble.

 A good reason why you should never use compressed air to clean a camera sensor.
 To get this shot, we tilted the can slightly, depressed the trigger and then expelled some more air with the can completely upright!

 If the can is tilted even slightly – especially when full – propellant will be expelled and will land on your delicate sensor.
 Removing this gunk is not a task for the faint-hearted… We’ve even seen a case where the end of the nozzle was loose and actually hit the sensor with such force that it cracked the surface!